The Frobenius problem for numerical semigroups generated by sequences that satisfy a linear recurrence relation: Residual tuples and the Apéry set

 \section{Residual tuples and the Apéry set \texorpdfstring{${\rm Ap}(S_n,\mathbf s_0)$}{}}

-In this section we describe a nice way of finding the maximum element of ${\rm Ap}(S_n, \mathbf s_0)$, and we show a characterization of the elements of ${\rm Ap}(S_n, \mathbf s_0)$.
-Throughout this section, we assume the embedding dimension of $S_n$ is greater than one.
-We start with the following proposition, which is just a plain generalization of the corresponding result in \cite{gu*, gu, mersenne, repunit, thabit, songthabit, song}.
+In this section we describe a way of finding the maximum element of ${\rm Ap}(S_n, \mathbf s_0)$, and we show a characterization of the elements of ${\rm Ap}(S_n, \mathbf s_0)$.
+Throughout this section, we assume the embedding dimension of $S_n$ is at least 2.
+We start with the following proposition, which is a common result found in \cite{gu*, gu, mersenne, repunit, thabit, songthabit, song}.
 Recall that $A(m-1)$ stands for the set of residual $(m-1)-$tuples.

 \begin{proposition} Let $n$ be a positive integer and $m=e(S_n)$.
 If $x\in {\rm Ap}(S_n, \mathbf s_0)$, then there exists $(\alpha_{1}, \ldots, \alpha_{m-1})\in A(m-1)$ such that $x=\alpha_{1}\mathbf s_{1}+\cdots+\alpha_{m-1}\mathbf s_{m-1}$. \end{proposition}